skilld-labs/kaizer/scripts/theme-generator/README.md

 2. With `SDC` it's possible using render arrays or twig overrides.
 But wait, with `UI Patterns` we can declare simple `.yml` file inside of component and Drupal can see it and apply.
 Is there a way to avoid overriding of drupal twig templates, writing preprocess hooks, defining custom layouts, etc. with a single `.yml` file in every component, describing what this component is and how and where Drupal should apply it?
 This is what we've done - [read more](lesha_link!!) about integration.

 As a result of all these - we took care about massive integration of components in drupal.
 Now you can put `.yml` file with small description into your component and drupal will see your component immediately!
 It will load your custom twig file where you need, it will load all the css/js related assets you will declare, component settings, fields (aka. layout's regions), etc. The structure of yml configuration is similar to [UI Patterns documentation](https://ui-patterns.readthedocs.io/en/8.x-1.x/).
-Moreover - in this theme generator you will find a lot of base components (or examples, up to you) which exist on every single project, [more details below](BELOW).
+Moreover - in this theme generator you will find a lot of base components which exist on every single project, [more details below](BELOW).

 ### Features your generated theme will have